redhat-openshift-ecosystem/opct/docs/user.md

 ## Troubleshooting Helper

-Check also the documents below that might help while investigating the results and failures of the Provider Certification process:
+Check also the documents below that might help while investigating the results and failures of the validation process:

 - [Troubleshooting Guide](./troubleshooting-guide.md)
 - [Installation Review](./user-installation-review.md)

 ## Feedback <a name="feedback"></a>

-If you have any feedback, bugs, or other issues with this OpenShift Certification Tool, please reach out to your Red Hat partner to assist you with the conformance process.
+If you are a community user and found any bugs or issues, you can open a [new GitHub issue](https://github.com/redhat-openshift-ecosystem/provider-certification-tool/issues/new).

-You may also open a [new GitHub issue](https://github.com/redhat-openshift-ecosystem/provider-certification-tool/issues/new) for bugs but you are still encouraged to notify your Red Hat partner.
+If you are under validation process and are looking for guidance or feedback, please reach out to your Red Hat Partner Manager to assist you with the conformance process.